 In presenting the Award of Excellence to Jeffrey Gural, the President recognized Gural's impact as a New York City real estate leader, and for improving the lives of young people through mentoring and education.

-The third Award of Excellence was accepted by Robert Lopez, who due to a family emergency, attended the Gala without his wife and co-Honoree Kristin Anderson-Lopez.
+The third Award of Excellence was accepted by Robert Lopez on behalf of himself and co-Honoree Kristin Anderson-Lopez.

-"Your humor, your dramatic talents, your integrity and your generosity make you outstanding honorees and exemplary role models," President Pérez said, referring to both Robert and Kristin.
+"Your humor, your dramatic talents, your integrity and your generosity make you outstanding honorees and exemplary role models," President Pérez said, referring to both Robert Lopez and Kristin Anderson-Lopez.

-The ceremony ended with a warmly received performance by Lopez, who sang the song "I Wish I Could Go Back to College" from the hit Broadway show he co-wrote, "Avenue Q."
+The ceremony ended with a warmly received performance by Lopez, who sang "I Wish I Could Go Back to College," from the hit Broadway show he co-wrote, "Avenue Q."

 Honoree: Carol Britton